-Prior to that time, most model glow-plug engines (as opposed to their spark-ignition forebears) had been restricted to .36 cuin. or less and had been designed for general purpose use, primarily in control-line and free flight applications.
+Prior to that time, the majority of model glow-plug engines (as opposed to their spark-ignition forebears) had been restricted to displacements of .36 cuin. or less and had been designed for general purpose use, primarily in control-line and free flight applications.
 The majority of larger-displacement glow-plug models were specialized open-carburettor racing designs produced by the likes of McCoy, Dooling, Rowell, Nordec, Enya, Hope, O.S. and a few others as well as a few short-lived general purpose models like the American Atwood Triumph, the British Yulon 49 and the Japanese Mamiya 60.

 This situation existed at the time mainly due to the relatively primitive nature of the radio control equipment which was then commercially available.
 Until the second half of the 1950’s, most of the available radio control gear was single channel, requiring some technical ingenuity to allow command of more than one control function.
 It was also rather sensitive and unreliable in addition to being relatively costly.
 These factors undoubtedly combined to create a degree of market resistance to the widespread adoption of radio control for models.
 Consequently, control line remained very much in the forefront at the time, together with an ongoing following for free flight.